-Investment-grade corporate bonds are debt instruments rated BBB- and above by Standard & Poor’s.
-Other rating agencies have their own scale to rate a corporate bond as investment-grade.
+Investment-grade corporate bonds are debt instruments rated BBB- and above by rating major Standard & Poor’s.
+Other rating agencies have their own scale of rating a corporate bond as investment-grade.
 Treasuries are also considered investment-grade.

-Mutual funds such as the Vanguard Total Bond Market Index Inv (VBMFX) help you to invest in these instruments.
-The VBMFX invests in investment-grade corporate bonds of companies such as Apple (AAPL), American Airlines Group (AAL), Nike (NKE), and General Electric (GE).
+Mutual funds such as the Vanguard Total Bond Market Index Fund (VBMFX) help you invest in these instruments.
+VBMFX invests in investment-grade corporate bonds of companies such as Apple (AAPL), American Airlines Group (AAL), Nike (NKE), and General Electric (GE).

 Yield movement in 2015 so far

-According to the BofA Merrill Lynch US Corporate Master Effective Yield, yields had fallen from January to mid-April 2015, primarily because of a rise in safe-haven demand for investment-grade bonds, as there was a lot of turbulence in European markets due to the economic crisis in Greece.
+According to the BofA Merrill Lynch US Corporate Master Effective Yield, yields fell until mid-April 2015.
+This was primarily because of a rise in demand for safe-haven bonds amid a lot of turbulence in European markets due to the economic crisis in Greece.
+Yields on investment-grade corporate bonds fell to a low of 2.84% by mid-April.

-By mid-April, yields on investment-grade corporate bonds had fallen to a low of 2.84%.
-US corporates and financials thronged the primary bond market in the US due to these low yield levels.
-However, from the end of April through mid-May, yields showed a rising trend, though their levels remained lower than those seen in 2014.
+US corporates and financials thronged the primary bond market in the United States due to these low yield levels.
+Since the end of April, yields showed some rising trend and continued until mid-May, although their levels remained lower than 2014 levels.

-June broke the trend, and yields have been rising since then.
-The major reasons for the rise in yields are the possibility of an interest rate hike by the Federal Reserve, an uncertain global growth outlook, and rising uncertainty in China.
-Yields had risen to as high as 3.52% on September 16.
-This was not only the highest level in 2015 year-to-date, but also the highest level since September 18, 2013.
+But June broke the low-level trend, and yields have been rising since then.
+The two major reasons for the rise in yields are the possibility of an interest rate hike by the Federal Reserve and less demand for safe havens, since European markets have stabilized due to Greece’s bail-out deal.
+Yields rose as high as 3.46% on August 26.
+This was not only the highest level in 2015 year-to-date, but it was also the highest level since September 18, 2013.

 Meaning and importance of spreads

-The BofA Merrill Lynch option-adjusted spread, or OAS, measures the average difference between yields of investment-grade bonds and Treasuries.
-Securities selected for calculating this spread are those rated BBB- or higher on the rating scale of Standard & Poor’s.
+The BofA Merrill Lynch Option-Adjusted Spread (or OAS) measures the average difference in yields between investment-grade bonds and Treasuries.
+Securities selected for calculating this spread are the ones rated BBB- or higher on the Standard & Poor’s rating scale.

-If spreads are rising or widening, credit conditions can be assumed to be worsening.
+If spreads are rising or widening, we can assume that credit conditions are getting worse.
 Spreads also widen when growth is slow and economic conditions are worsening.
-Conversely, falling or tightening spreads coincide with faster growth and with better economic conditions.
+Conversely, falling or tightening spreads coincide with faster growth and better economic conditions.

-In the next article, we will look at the deals and volumes of investment-grade corporate bonds.
+In the next article, we’ll look at the deals and volumes of investment-grade corporate bonds.